North Koreans arrive for PyeongChang Games closing ceremony

-Pyeongchang, South Korea (CNN)A high-level North Korean delegation has arrived in South Korea for the closing ceremony of the PyeongChang Winter Games and scheduled talks with South Korean officials.
+PyeongChang, South Korea (CNN)A high-level North Korean delegation has arrived in South Korea for the closing ceremony of the PyeongChang Winter Games and scheduled talks with South Korean officials.

 Led by Kim Yong Chol, vice chairman of the Party Central Committee, the eight-member delegation arrived at Dorasan, Paju, just south of the inter-Korean border at 10 a.m.
 Sunday local time (8 p.m.
 Saturday ET)